 In 1989, a small house in need of repair became our “Drop-In Center” in Hazelwood.
 Members now had a place to meet, watch television, do laundry and obtain slightly-used clothes.

 In 1990, Friday Wellness Dinners were moved to the First United Methodist Church in Shadyside because of the increasing number of people attending.
 Our ritual of the “Circle of Friendship” before each meal continues to this day

 In 1994, the “Drop–In Center” moved to the parish house of the Church of the Good Shepherd.
 Then in 1998 it was relocated to leased space in the Bloomfield Community United Methodist Church.
 Our Executive Director, Scott Peterman, was hired in 1999.

 2000 began a period of extraordinary growth that continues to this day.
 SWC has expanded services to include dinners, educational programs, wellness classes and family outings.

 In 2001, the Bloomfield Community United Methodist Church and parsonage were donated to SWC for one dollar.
-Ongoing renovations have made our AIDS Community Center truly welcoming and accessible for physically challenged people.
+Ongoing renovations have made our AIDS Community Center truly welcoming and accessible.

 Our founder, Fr.
 Lynn Edwards, said that in the 1980s our work focused on helping people die with dignity.
 In the 1990s, after protease inhibitor drugs became available, our mission was helping HIV positive people live with dignity.
 Since 2013, our mission has been helping people living with HIV improve their wellness.